Diabolik: Clerville

 Many of the Diabolik stories are set in the fictional city of Clerville, which is located in a state also named Clerville.
-However, in the first issues of the series, Diabolik carried out his heists in Marseilles, but the authors decided to invent a new city, so as to avoid having to do continual documentation on the city.
+However, in the first issues of the series, Diabolik carried out his heists in Marseille, but the authors decided to invent a new city, so as to avoid having to do continual documentation on the city.

 It is clear that Clerville is in Europe, since in 2002, it adopted the Euro as its currency; the city's previous currency had never been named, but had the same value as the Italian lira.

 The state of Clerville also includes other cities, such as Ghenf (styled after the German name for Geneva: Genf), the second most important city in the state, which is situated on the sea (Clerville, the city, is located in the interior and is crossed by a river).

 Equipment

 Diabolik uses a variety of gadgets and equipment which he uses as an aid in his robberies, to wiretap conversations and variety of weaponry.